 St Stephen’s Basilica’s ornate interior is worth a look but you can also take the lift to the viewing platform for a rooftop view of Budapest.

 Budapest is famous for its ruin pubs.
-These are crumbling, abandoned buildings which have been turned into pubs and often decorated with eclectic vintage and recycled furniture.
+These are crumbling, abandoned buildings that have been turned into pubs and often decorated with eclectic vintage and recycled furniture.
 Szimpla is the original, most well known and most touristy.
-It’s worth a look but also try Ankert and super cheap Csendes.
+It’s worth a look but also try Csendes in the 5th district.

 Leftover from the Austro-Hungarian days, the afternoon coffee and cake tradition is alive and well in Budapest.
-The New York Cafe has the most incredible, opulent setting like no other, but you could also try the more affordable and laid back Book Cafe in the old Paris Department Store (note: the Bookcafe is temporarily closed).
+The New York Cafe has the most incredible, opulent setting like no other, but you could also try the more affordable and laid back Bookcafe in the old Paris Department Store (note: the Bookcafe is temporarily closed).

 Hungarian food is actually fairly well known around the world.
 A few specialities to try: beef goulash, chicken paprikas, langos (common at Christmas markets around Europe), salami, smoked cheese, chicken schnitzel, stuffed cabbage, sweet and savoury pancakes, dobos torta, Tokaj wine, palinka fruit brandy (it’s revolting), Unicum herbal liqueur (also revolting).

 When Budapest gets hot and humid (most of the summer) head to Margaret Island in the centre of the Danube River.
 The shady park and grass areas are great for a picnic and you can walk through medieval ruins and the Japanese Garden.
 There’s also a new running track.
-The island is especially scenic in autumn.
+Margaret Island is especially scenic in autumn.

 Behind the square is City Park where you’ll cross a lake (which is turned into an ice skating rink in winter) over to either the Szechenyi Baths on the left or Vajdahunyad Castle (now the Museum of Agriculture) on the right.